WebGL 02: "Movement and Color"

 }

-Similar sort of thing - except this time each attribute pulls data from its own buffer.
+Similar sort of thing - except this time each attribute pulls data from its own buffer, which requires

 gl.vertexAttribPointer(